Additional On and Off-Campus Counseling Resources

 What if I am covered by another health insurance?

 If you have another insurance policy, you need to determine your policy's requirements by contacting your insurer directly.
 If you are on your parents' plan, you may have to speak with your parents to gain access to your insurance.
-Contact us if you need help deciding how to have this conversation with your parents, or if you want us to speak to your parents with your written permission.
+Contact us if you need help deciding how to have this conversation with your parents.

 Beyond MiResource, how else can I search for off-campus counseling?